Want to buy traveler gifts that are actually useful?

 Frequent travelers, especially long-term backpackers, are always short on packing space and are trying to keep the weight down.
 Some go around the world with just a carry-on.
 So you don’t want to buy them something bulky that is probably going to end up being left at home.

 Memory cards are always a good gift for someone carrying a camera or GoPro because they’re small but we go through a lot of them between downloads/back-ups.
 They often seem to crap out after a while too, needing to be replaced when they get finicky.
-These days you can get 128 GB ones for as little as $16 at Amazon.
+These days you can get 128 GB ones for as little as $14 at Amazon.
 (That’s more memory than my first laptop had and it was more than $2,000!)
+Sometimes 20 bucks will get you one with 512 GB—half what your current Macbook probably holds.

 Hiking socks aren’t very exciting, but most travelers walk ten times more than people on a working schedule.
 Lightweight but rugged hiking socks are good all-around useful items for the road and the wool blend ones can go days between washings without getting too smelly.
 Again, check the online retailers like Sierra Trading Post or Moosejaw and you’ll nearly always find name brands at closeout prices for $5 to $15 a pair.